ballerina-platform/ballerina-dev-website/swan-lake/learn/deployment/docker.md

 #### Sample source code

 The sample below uses a separate listener endpoint and it is configured with a custom keystore.
-In addition to the `@docker:Config` annotation, the `@docker:Expose` annotation is used with the listener endpoint object and it will help to expose the correct service ports when creating the Docker container.
+In addition to the `@docker:Config` annotation, the `@docker:Expose` annotation is used with the listener endpoint object, which helps to expose the correct service ports when creating the Docker container.

 `https_service_in_docker.bal`